Capturing Dementia’s Voice: Postwar Memories Under Siege

 We made it.
 We made it.

 Liesel Hamilton is currently in the midst of a project exploring familial and cultural memory, for which she traveled through Germany through fellowships and grants from George Mason University and the Alan Cheuse International Writers Center.
 She is the co-author of Wild South Carolina, published through Hub City Press, and has had work featured in Fall Lines, where she received the Broad River Prize for Prose.

 Enter your email address to receive notifications for author Liesel Hamilton

-You have been added to the notification list for author Liesel Hamilton
+Confirmation link sent to your email to add you to notification list for author Liesel Hamilton

 More in this series